Proxy Web Experiment

 ]

-Impression (Exposure) event forwarding
+Impression (exposure) event forwarding

-This lets you:
+This pattern lets you:

 - Unify event pipelines.

-- Make compliance with data governance policies easier.
+- Simplify compliance with data governance policies.

 If you already use Amplitude's Analytics SDK, update the tracking endpoint for the browser SDK through serverUrl.